 1. Set Goals and review them regularly

-In my early business days I set a lot of goals.
+In my early business days, I set a lot of goals.
 Did I achieve them all?
-No I didn’t.
+No, I didn’t.
 But I still managed to be successful in the businesses that I was involved in.

 I told you that I often ended up with actions on my “to do” list that I never finished.
-I looked back at these things and found that the reason I didn’t finish them was not just down to time management.
-It was because they were really not that important!
+When I looked back at these things, I found that the reason I didn’t finish them was not just down to time management.

 They were things that I thought would be nice to have.
 Maybe a redesign of the company website that was perfectly fine as it was.
 Or maybe a new company logo that was totally unnecessary.

 I had set a “new image” goal for my business and there were many things that I needed to do to achieve this.
 But my lack of time and dedication stopped me from achieving this goal.

-2. Prioritise Tasks
+2. Prioritize Tasks

 This is a big one and it is something that a lot of people get wrong.
-You must prioritise all of the tasks on your daily “to do” list.
+You must prioritize all of the tasks on your daily “to do” list.
 If you are anything like me then you will have a mixture of small and large tasks on your list.

-I prepare my task list for tomorrow the day before.
-I no longer beat myself up because there are things from today that I didn’t complete.
-I can do this because I know these things are low priority.
+I prepare my task list for tomorrow the day before, and I no longer beat myself up because there are things from today that I didn’t complete.
+The reason that I can do this is because I know these things are low priority.

-So I looked at the list and worked out which tasks would cause me the most pain if I didn’t tackle them urgently.
+So, I looked at the list and worked out which tasks would cause me the most pain if I didn’t tackle them urgently.
 These can be either small or large tasks – it doesn’t matter.

 An example of this could be paying a bill for something important that you rely on.
-I was never very good at paying bills on time but now I have changed my view on this.
+I was never very good at paying bills on time, but now I have changed my view on this.

 If I don’t pay their bills on time then not only are they going to nag me about it but they will be less likely to respond in the future as I want them to.

 Some “experts” tell you to tackle the biggest tasks first.
 I do this most of the time but I have a different take on this.
 A friend of mine always tackles the smaller tasks on his list as it builds up momentum to tackle the larger task.
-This really works for him.
-So do what will work best for you.

-3. Find your most Productive and Creative time
+3. Find your Most Productive and Creative Time

 We all have different times of the day when we are at our most productive.
 There will also be a time of day when you are at your most creative.
 I am a morning person and I identified that I was the most creative at around 6am.
 My most productive period was just after this.

 Not everyone is a morning person.
 A lot of these time management experts will tell you that you need to get up really early to get everything done.
-But I realise that this is not going to work for everybody.
+But I realize that this is not going to work for everybody.